jianqiao0313/Telegram-Hottest-Message/README.md

 # Telegram Hottest Message

-Get the hottest messages from Telegram channels and forward them to specified chats.
+Get the hottest messages from a specified Telegram channel and forward them to a target chat.

 <div align="center">